- What is Git?

 Do yourself a favour and don’t bother.
 Begin at step one of this page, clone your project like a good human being.
-While it’s possible to take a random folder and use Git Init, troubleshooting all the possible things that can go wrong while doing this will simply ensure that it is not worth the effort.
+While it’s possible to take a random folder and use Git Init, troubleshooting all the possible things that can go wrong while doing this will make guidance impossible.

 Wait!
 My project is not on GitLab, and it never has been!
 Can I still use Git with my project?